Energy non-equipartition in vibrofluidized particles: Results

-The height averaged mean squared translational ($\mathrm{KE_T} =\frac{1}{2\,h}\int_{0}^{h}\left \langle \left \| \Vec{v}'\right \|^2 \right \rangle dz $) and rotational fluctuating kinetic energy ($\mathrm{KE_R} =\frac{\hat{I}}{2\,h}\int_{0}^{h}\left \langle \left \| \Vec{\Omega}'\right \|^2 \right \rangle dz$) are determined for each case.
 The ratio, $K = \frac{\mathrm{KE_T}}{\mathrm{KE_R}}$ is plotted against $U_o^2$ for $Nd^2 = 4$, $e_n$ = $ 0.85, 0.9, 0.95$ and $\mu$ ranging from 0.01 to 10 in Figure \ref{fig:Kfordiffen}).
 The plots in the panel suggest that $K$ is independent of base velocity and the normal coefficient of restitution and depends only on the friction coefficient.
 As the friction coefficient increases, $K$ approaches unity.
-Figure ~\ref{fig:eps_equipartition} shows the effect of number density on $K$. $Nd^2 = 1, 4$ were used with $e_n = 0.95$.
+Figure ~\ref{fig:eps_equipartition} shows the variation of $K$ with $\mu$ for two different number densities, $Nd^2 = 1, 4$, and coefficient of restitution $e_n = 0.95$.
 The ratio of the mean fluctuating rotational to the translational kinetic energy, $K$ is found to be independent of the number density.
-Simulations were performed with four different initial configurations having distinct values of $K_o = K(t=0)$.
-Figure \ref{fig:ic_equipartition}, which plots $K$ vs $t$ shows initial condition independence of the results.
+The same final $K$ was obtained across simulations with four different initial configurations, each with a distinct value of $K_o = K(t=0)$.
+This initial condition independence is shown in figure \ref{fig:ic_equipartition}.
 Figure ~\ref{fig:Kforen1} shows $K$ vs $\mu$ for perfectly smooth particles.
-In this case, the dissipation is purely due to friction. $K$ decreases monotonically with $\mu$ and plateaus at unity as $\mu$ assumes a very high value, for $\kappa = \frac{2}{7}$; however, for $\kappa=\frac{3}{4}$, the behaviour is non -monotonic. $K$ starts to deviate from the $\kappa = \frac{2}{7}$ plot beyond $\mu = 0.1$.
-To understand the reason for the deviation, the DEM simulation data are analysed and presented in the hard-sphere framework.
-As a first step, the data is processed (a) to identify the contact in order to determine $\beta$ (b) to determine the terms in Equations ~\ref{eq:delta_re} and \ref{eq:delta_total}.
+In this case, the dissipation is purely due to friction. $K$ decreases monotonically with $\mu$ and plateaus at unity as $\mu$ assumes a very high value, for $\kappa = \frac{2}{7}$.
+In contrast, for $\kappa=\frac{3}{4}$, the behaviour is non-monotonic; $K$ starts to deviate from the value for $\kappa = \frac{2}{7}$ for $\mu \geq 0.1$.
+To understand the cause of the deviation, the DEM simulation data are analyzed and presented within the hard-sphere framework.
+As a first step, the data is processed (a) to identify the contact and determine the effective value of $\beta$ and (b) to determine the terms in Equations ~\ref{eq:delta_re} and \ref{eq:delta_total}.